John Belushi: 1978–1982: Film debut, established actor and musician, and final years

-Following the success of the Blues Brothers on SNL, Belushi and Aykroyd, with the help of pianist-arranger Paul Shaffer, started assembling studio talents to form a proper band.
-These included SNL saxophonist "Blue" Lou Marini and trombonist-saxophonist Tom Malone, who had previously played in Blood, Sweat & Tears.
+Following the success of the Blues Brothers on Saturday Night Live, Belushi and Aykroyd, with the help of pianist-arranger Paul Shaffer, assembled studio talent forming a proper band.
+Saturday Night Live saxophonist "Blue" Lou Marini and trombonist-saxophonist Tom Malone, who had previously played in Blood, Sweat & Tears were there.
 At Shaffer's suggestion, guitarist Steve Cropper and bassist Donald "Duck" Dunn, the powerhouse combo from Booker T and the M.G.'s, who played on dozens of hits from Memphis's Stax Records during the 1960s, were signed as well.
-In 1978, the Blues Brothers released their debut album, Briefcase Full of Blues, with Atlantic Records.
-The album reached No. 1 on the Billboard 200 and went double platinum.
+In 1978 the Blues Brothers released their debut album, Briefcase Full of Blues, with Atlantic Records.
+The album reached number 1 on the Billboard 200 and went double platinum.
 Two singles were released: "Rubber Biscuit", which reached number 37 on the Billboard Hot 100, and "Soul Man", which reached number 14.